farrazhary/farrazhary/README.md

 # Hi There! <img src="img/Wave.gif" width="35" height="35" />

 Welcome to my GitHub profile!

-I'm a passionate data scientist who loves exploring new algorithm and building impactful projects.
+I'm a data enthusiast with strong attention to detail and analytical thinking, passionate about leveraging data to support decision-making and drive business performance.
+I love learning, exploring, and building impactful projects, especially in the fields of data analysis and data science.
+I'm currently open to opportunities as a Data Analyst or Data Scientist.

+Let’s connect and create something meaningful together!

-### 💻 Tech Stack
+### 💻 Tech Stacks

 **Languages**